nicholasjackson827/ngjackson/blog/build-github-contributions-layout-with-css-grid.md

 });
 ```

-With this JS, we'll get a random distribution of colors throughout the chart:
+With this JS, we'll get an even random distribution of colors throughout the chart:

 ![null](/static/assets/firefox_2018-03-18_18-50-27.png)